Three offers inclusive international roaming in 71 destinations including most of Europe, the USA, Australia, Brazil, Singapore and more.

 - Portugal (includes Azores and Madeira)

 - Spain (includes Canary Islands and Balearic Islands)†

 - Sri Lanka*

-For travellers visiting a country on this list, the potential savings can be quite substantial.
-Imagine a family taking a trip to Orlando, USA.
-On rival mobile networks, you’ll pay at least £1/minute for calling home to the UK.
-A daily phone call home of around five minutes would cost you £35 over just one week.
-Add in the cost of browsing the internet (between £10/day and £60/day) and you can easily run up a bill of several hundred pounds over a one week holiday.
+Imagine, for instance, a family taking a trip to the USA.
+On other mobile networks, you’re likely to pay at least £1/minute for calling home to the UK.
+This means a daily phone call of about five minutes would add up to costing you £35 per week.
+When you add in the cost of accessing the mobile internet (typically at least £5/day but often a lot more), each person in your party could easily run up a bill of £70 or more for just a one-week holiday.

 |Network||Making a Phone Call||Receiving a Phone Call||Sending a Text||Accessing the Internet|

 |Vodafone||£6/day to use your UK allowance of minutes, texts & internet|